metrico/qryn-view/README.md

 ------------

-### About cLoki
+### About qryn

-Consult the [cLoki Wiki](https://github.com/lmangani/cLoki/wiki/LogQL-Supported-Queries) for a detailed list of the project and its supported features, [changelog](https://github.com/lmangani/cLoki/wiki/Changelog) and [API functionality](https://github.com/lmangani/cLoki/wiki/HTTP-API)
+Consult the [qryn Wiki](https://github.com/metrico/qryn/wiki/LogQL-Supported-Queries) for a detailed list of the project and its supported features, [changelog](https://github.com/metrico/qryn/wiki/Changelog) and [API functionality](https://github.com/metrico/qryn/wiki/HTTP-API)

 ### Acknowledgements
 - (C) 2022 QXIP BV see LICENSE for details

-[^1]: cLoki is not affiliated or endorsed by Grafana Labs or ClickHouse Inc. All rights belong to their respective owners.
+[^1]: qryn is not affiliated or endorsed by Grafana Labs or ClickHouse Inc. All rights belong to their respective owners.
-[^2]: cLoki is part of the cLoki project, licensed under the AGPLv3 LICENSE by QXIP BV
+[^2]: qryn is part of the cLoki project, licensed under the AGPLv3 LICENSE by QXIP BV